Putting Power In Perspective

 Green House Gas (GHG) Reduction Plan

 While Poseidon’s proposed seawater desalination project does not generate direct greenhouse gasses (GHG), the energy used to desalinate seawater comes from power plants that may create GHG emissions.
-Because Poseidon supports the objectives of AB32, the California legislature’s Global Warming Solutions Act, it has offered to voluntarily commit to offsetting the net indirect GHG emissions associated with the desalination operations even though the AB32 law does not apply to Poseidon’s operations.
+Because Poseidon supports the objectives of AB32, the California legislature’s Global Warming Solutions Act, it has offered to voluntarily commit to offsetting the gross indirect GHG emissions associated with the desalination operations even though the AB32 law does not apply to Poseidon’s operations.

 State-of-the-Art Energy Recovery